 - For the general result "Command performed successfully", some proactive commands require additional information in the command result.
 This is defined in the clauses below.
 For the general result values '20', '21', '28', '34', '35', '37', '39', and '3A' it is mandatory for the ME to provide a specific cause value as additional information, as defined in the clauses below.
+For the general result value '3E' it is optional for the ME to provide a proposed T timer value to be indicated as part of the Additional information as defined in clauses 8.12.XX.
 For other values, see ETSI TS 102 223 [32] clause 8.12.

 ####fourth change####

+8.12.XX Additional information for Timer Management.

+This clause applies if class "aj" is supported.

+For the general result "Not OK, timer value negotiation required" '3E' it is optional for the ME to provide a proposed T timer value to be indicated as part of the Additional information.
+This new timer value if provided shall be used by the UICC when resending the same TIMER MANAGEMENT command to the Terminal.
+The coding of the timer is as defined in TS 24.008 [9], Figure 10.5.147a octet 3.

 ####fifth change####